top of page

 This overview was given to provide the reader with a mental picture of the enormous interest that this land attracted prior to British colonisation.

-The despatch orders, duty-bound for King George Sound
+The despatch orders, duty bound for King George's Sound

 It was decided in March 1826 by the British Government’s representative, Earl Henry Bathurst, Secretary of State, and the Colonies, to despatch orders to Governor Sir Ralph Darling of New South Wales.
 These orders were to have a contingent hastily sent to the west coast of Australia and claim the land for the British Crown.
 Darling was reticent concerning the British Government’s instructions however he complied and acknowledged the request.